2019 World Rally Championship: Crew changes

 Sébastien Ogier and Julien Ingrassia left M-Sport Ford and returned to Citroën.
 Ogier and Ingrassia had previously competed with the French manufacturer in 2011 before moving to Volkswagen Motorsport.
 Esapekka Lappi and Janne Ferm also joined the team after two years with Toyota.
 Craig Breen and Scott Martin left the team when Citroën announced that they would scale back their involvement in the championship to two full-time entries for Ogier and Lappi.
 They were unable to secure seats for the start of the championship, but Breen represented Hyundai to compete in Finland and Wales.
-Mads Østberg and Torstein Eriksen remained with the Citroën team, agreeing to a full-time factory campaign in the WRC-2 class in R5 version of the C3.
+Mads Østberg and Torstein Eriksen remained with the Citroën team, agreeing to a full-time factory campaign in the WRC2 class in R5 version of the C3.
 Later, they got an opportunity to drive a third Citroën C3 WRC in Australia to boost Ogier's title bid, but they withdrew before the rally starts as Ogier's title chance was over in Spain.
 Teemu Suninen was promoted to a full-time drive with M-Sport Ford, effectively replacing Ogier.
 Pontus Tidemand and Ola Fløene will contest selected rounds with M-Sport Ford.
 Tidemand and Fløene will share the third car with Gus Greensmith.

 Two-time World Drivers' and Co-drivers' Champions Marcus Grönholm and Timo Rautiainen returned to the championship for the first time since 2010, making one-off appearance with Toyota.
 Sébastien Loeb and Daniel Elena signed a contract to contest six rounds with Hyundai, sharing an i20 with the crew of Dani Sordo and Carlos del Barrio.
 Hayden Paddon was set to enter the Rally Finland with M-Sport Ford after he left without a drive for the season, but a heavy crash during testing forced M-Sport to delay his planned return to Australia.
 Unfortunately, things did not work as planned as the rally was cancelled due to bushfires.
 Paddon's co-driver Sebastian Marshall moved to Toyota.
 He partnered Kris Meeke, who returned to full-time competition after being fired by Citroën halfway through the 2018 championship.
 Meeke's former co-driver Paul Nagle is due to cooperate with Crag Breen in Finland.
 Teemu Suninen also changed co-drivers, with Marko Salminen replacing Mikko Markkula.
 However, they ended their partnership before Sardegna as Jarmo Lehtinen took over Salminen's position.
-Daniel Barritt split with Elfyn Evans to partner Takamoto Katsuta in the World Rally Championship-2; Evans instead was joined by Scott Martin.
+Daniel Barritt split with Elfyn Evans to partner Takamoto Katsuta in the WRC2; Evans instead was joined by Scott Martin.
 Katsuta and Barritt were later entered into Rallye Deutschland in a fourth Toyota.